WHY JOIN THE COPERNICUS MASTERS

 LAUNCH YOUR BUSINESS WITH BIG DATA FROM SPACE

-Visionary teams and individuals from the realms of business, research, and higher education had again the chance to write their own chapter of the Copernicus Masters success story.
-Geared towards entrants from all over the world, for the seventh time the international competition was on the hunt for outstanding ideas, applications, and business concepts for the use of Earth observation data in everyday life.
-Renowned partners are awarding prizes in various topic-specific challenges.
-Along with cash prizes, the winners will receive access to a leading international network, corresponding data, startup funding, and other support valued at more than EUR 1.5 Mio in total.
+Visionary teams and individuals from the realms of business, research, and higher education again had the chance to make their own addition to the Copernicus Masters success stories.
+Available to entrants from all over the world, the seventh edition of the competition was on the hunt for outstanding ideas, applications, and business concepts for the use of Earth observation data in everyday life.
+Renowned partners awarded prizes in various topic-specific challenges.
+In addition to cash prizes, the winners received access to a leading international network, corresponding data, startup funding, and other support valued at more than EUR 1.5 M in total.

-Participants have the chance to win prizes with a total value of more than EUR 1.5 MIO.
-Finalists will be informed soon.
+Participants had the chance to win prizes with a total value of more than EUR 1.5 M.

 ACCESS TO TESTING FACILITIES

 The Copernicus Masters Overall Winner is selected from among all winners by an international panel of high-ranking experts.
 This outstanding entrant will be invited to attend the satellite launch of ADM-Aeolus in Kourou, which is accompanied by a further cash prize.

 The Copernicus Masters 2017 winners were awarded at the Awards Ceremony on 7 Nov 2017 in line with the 4th Satellite Masters Conference.
 Both events took place during the European Space Week in Tallinn, Estonia.

 Together with its international network, the Copernicus Masters supports participants to realise their applications and business models.
 The 2017 edition once again featured various topic-specific challenges and the corresponding prizes were awarded by our prominent partners: